Create a new Xbox Live Creators Program title and publish to the test environment

 If you are part of the Xbox Live Creators Program, the above assumptions apply to you and you should follow along with this article

-You need an Xbox Live enabled title created on Windows Dev Center as a pre-requisite to using any Xbox Live functionality.
+You need an Xbox Live enabled title created in Partner Center as a pre-requisite to using any Xbox Live functionality.

 Create a Microsoft account